Last Updated on March 27, 2021

 What exactly is there to do and see if you decide to visit Aarhus?
 It is perhaps a lesser known Danish city for tourists but actually the second largest in the country with a population of 315000 (and the largest population of students in any Danish city)

-There are loads of things to do in Aarhus (which is also incidentally easy to visit from Copenhagen via train so do consider adding it to your Danish itinerary!)
+There are lots of to do and see in Aarhus (which is also incidentally easy to visit from Copenhagen via train so do consider adding it to your Danish itinerary!)

 You can see Danish life depicted through living history displays – pre 1900’s, the 1920’s and my favourite the 1970’s!!!
 It was like going back to my childhood – my friend’s children had great fun playing with the dial up telephone and typewriter!!!!